getkaizen/kaizen-sdk/README.md

 - **Consistent ergonomics:** Every SDK mirrors the same OpenAPI schema, so you can swap languages or hosts without relearning the API.
 - **Provider-ready helpers:** Drop-in decorators/wrappers automatically encode outbound prompts and decode responses for OpenAI, Anthropic, and Gemini.
 - **Observability built in:** Every encode/optimize route returns stats (length deltas, token counts, metadata) so you can quantify savings.
-- **Security conscious:** API keys flow through environment variables and bearer headers; no keys land in source control by default.
+- **Security & enterprise ready:** Multi-tenant SaaS by default, with dedicated or air-gapped deployments available on request (`hello@getkaizen.ai`).

 ## How it works